WeCollective/webapp/README.md

 -   Download and Install Docker Toolbox: [https://docs.docker.com/toolbox/toolbox_install_windows/](https://docs.docker.com/toolbox/toolbox_install_windows/)

-	-   You have to use an account you can create one or you can ask for the shared one
+	-   You will have to create new account in the process.
+Keep your user id and password stored safely for future access

 	-   After you run the installer, restart your computer before opening the application or it may cause your computer to crash